kisah/videocore-security/README.md

 ## The project

 Code in this repo is a WIP playground demonstrating some of VC4's security capabilities by replicating what the official firmware does.
+The playground configures a secure software interrupt and a secure memory region, drops to supervisor mode.
+It contains an implementation of callable secure API functions and a few sanity checks for the hw.

+Compiles to a `start.elf`.
+Tested on rpi3, but should work on rpi0-2 as well.

 ## Credits